369gtech/hello-world/README.md

 <h3>Setting up <strong>Git Bash</strong> again as I had previously already done it lol, so Round 2</h3>

 >Not interested in adding <strong>Git GUI</strong> as I will be more than happy just to use CodeSandbox.
 I have also previously completed <strong>Authentication with Git</strong> as I have created an Auth Token in Settings.
-I have also set up a <strong>Git Clone</strong> so I am on a roll with this section :):P:).
+I have also set up a <strong>Git Clone</strong> so I am on a roll with this section :P.